gsyt/salt-sssd/README.md

 # salt-load
-salt formula to prepare a server to be used for load testing with JMeter
+salt formula to have a server use sssd as authentication method